Stagecoach in Hull: Simplibus network

-Stagecoach in Hull was the second operator in Stagecoach East Midlands to launch a 'Simplibus' network, following on from Stagecoach Grimsby-Cleethorpes in 2014.
-The new network saw existing routes renumbered from west to east into a numerical sequence of 1–16, as well as providing new services connecting Orchard Park Estate, Kingswood and East Hull.
+Stagecoach in Hull was the second operator in Stagecoach East Midlands to launch a 'Simplibus' network, following the launch of Stagecoach Grimsby-Cleethorpes' network in 2014.
+The new Hull network saw existing routes renumbered from west to east into a numerical sequence of 1–16, as well as providing new services connecting Orchard Park Estate, Kingswood and East Hull.
 The new services launched on 6 September 2015 and replaced the previous Frequento network.

-The new Simplibus services would later result in a combined £8.4 million investment in a fleet of new buses over three years, with Stagecoach in Hull receiving 46 new Alexander Dennis Enviro400 MMC and Enviro200 MMC double and single-decker buses between 2016 and 2019, all delivered new with Simplibus branding.
+The new Simplibus services later resulted in a combined £8.4 million investment in a fleet of new buses over three years, with Stagecoach in Hull receiving 46 new Alexander Dennis Enviro400 MMC double-decker buses and Alexander Dennis Enviro200 MMC single-decker buses between 2016 and 2019, all delivered new with Simplibus branding.

-The launch of the new Stagecoach Group liveries in 2020 has seen the Simplibus branding slowly phased out.
-As well as this, some of the routes introduced in 2015 have either been heavily rerouted or withdrawn.

 Council tenders

-Stagecoach in Hull first took on the Priory Park Park & Ride services from CT Plus in September 2014, following a retendering process by Hull City Council.
+Stagecoach in Hull first took on the Priory Park Park and Ride services as a commercial operation from CT Plus in September 2014, following a retendering process by Hull City Council.
 The company invested in five single deckers, three of which were given blue route-branding for the service, with the aim of improving bus services for the 2017 City of Culture events.
+Stagecoach announced it was to withdraw from operating peak time services on the park and ride in June 2023 due to low passenger numbers and high operating costs, however a deal was agreed in September 2023 for Stagecoach to continue running the service until March 2025, with the park and ride's operations being reduced to operating between 6:00 a.m. to 9:30 a.m. and 2:30 p.m to 7:00 p.m. on weekdays only and bus frequency moving from every 20 minutes to 30 minutes.

-Retendering by the East Riding of Yorkshire Council in 2019 saw Stagecoach in Hull gain the contract to operate a seasonal park and ride service in Bridlington from East Yorkshire, also launching a '99' bus service operating from Hull to Bridlington three times a day.
-Stagecoach would later gain Hull City Council bus service contracts from East Yorkshire in 2021, being awarded funding to run both an East Hull supermarket shuttle and services connecting West Hull estates.
+Retendering by the East Riding of Yorkshire Council in 2019 saw Stagecoach in Hull gain the contract to operate a seasonal park and ride service in Bridlington from East Yorkshire, also launching a bus service operating from Hull to Bridlington three times a day.
+Stagecoach later gained Hull City Council bus service contracts from East Yorkshire in 2021, being awarded funding to run both an East Hull supermarket shuttle and services connecting two West Hull estates.

+Fleet

+As of October 2022, Stagecoach in Hull operates a fleet of 113 buses, mainly manufactured by Alexander Dennis. £5.7 million of funding awarded jointly to Hull City Council and East Riding of Yorkshire Council through the central government's Zero Emission Bus Regional Areas 2 (ZEBRA2) fund will see Stagecoach in Hull take delivery of 19 battery electric buses during 2025.